collective/collective.cover/README.rst

     ...
     eggs =
         collective.cover
+        plone.app.stagingbehavior

     [versions]
     ...
     collective.js.bootstrap = 2.3.1.1
     plone.app.blocks = 2.2.0
     plone.app.tiles = 1.0.1

+    # if you want to use plone.app.widgets
+    plone.app.widgets = 1.8.0

+    # if you want to use plone.app.contenttypes
+    plone.app.contenttypes = 1.1
+    plone.app.event = 1.1.5
+    plone.formwidget.datetime = 1.1

 #.
 If you are using Plone 4.2.x you need to add the following also::